kircherlab/CADD-SV/README.md

 ## List of required input files

+- Models and scripts as cloned from this GIT repository
+- Annotations in the `annotations/` folder
-- CADD-SV scores SV in bedformat on the GRCh38 genomebuild.
-The type of SV needs to be contained in the 4th column.
-We recomment to split files containing more than 10.000 SVs into smaller files.
-In example input file can be found at `input/`.
+- CADD-SV scores SV in BED format on the GRCh38 genome build.
+The type of SV needs to be included for each variant in the 4th column.
+We recommend to split files containing more than 10,000 SVs into smaller files.
+An example input file can be found in `input/`.
 The file needs to have the suffix `id_`.
-If you plan to run another genomebuild or SVs in VCF format, see below.
+If you plan to process variants from another genome build or SVs in VCF format, see below.
-- Annotations in the /annotations folder
-- Models and scripts as cloned from this GIT repository

-## Run pipeline
+## Running the pipeline

 Ready to go!
-If you run the pipeline on a cluster see the `cluster.json` for an estimate of minimum requirements for the individual jobs.
+If you run the pipeline on a cluster see the `cluster.json` for an estimate of minimum resource requirements for the individual jobs.
 Note that this depends on your dataset size so you may have to adjust this.

 To start the pipeline:

 ```bash